direktiv/function-builder/README.md

     exec: bash -c 'ls -la | grep lib'
 ```

 This logging of the command can be configured with the attributes `silent` and `print`.
 If `silent` is set to true the command does not log its output to Direktiv's log output.
 If `print` is set to true the command to be executed will be printed to Direktiv's logs.
-This is usefule if the command uses secrets on the command line.
+This is useful if the command uses secrets on the command line.
 Additionally environmment variables can be defined as well.
 For all attributes templating can be used as well.

 ```yaml
 x-direktiv: